Oak Class – Years 5 & 6

 Spellings will be set in termly blocks, and there will be one test per week on a Friday on that week’s words.
 The words will be linked through their spelling rule, or they will be ‘red words’ which are statutory spellings from the Year 5 and 6 curriculum word list.
 We will practise these words daily in class.

-Spellings for the term will be given out on one sheet.
+Spellings for the term will be given out on one sheet with spares available in the spelling drawer.
 Spelling and tables tests are on Fridays unless you are told otherwise.

 Reading books: